 Overall we think Hilton Gold status is the best overall value.
-Silver elite status doesn’t offer that many significant benefits other than Hilton’s 5th night free perk.
-But Gold members enjoy significant benefits which can greatly affect the quality and enjoyment from your hotel stay.
+Silver elite status doesn’t offer that many significant benefits other than Hilton’s fifth night free perk, but Gold members enjoy significant benefits which can greatly affect the quality and enjoyment from your hotel stay.

-Gold status is also easy to earn because it is offered complimentary to cardholders of the Hilton Honors American Express Ascend (See Rates & Fees) or Hilton Honors American Express Business (See Rates & Fees) credit cards.
+Gold status is also easy to earn because it is offered complimentary to cardholders of the Hilton Honors American Express Surpass (See Rates & Fees) or Hilton Honors American Express Business credit cards.
 Both of these cards have $95 annual fees, which the perks of having Gold status easily justify.

-In addition, you’ll earn 12 Hilton points per $1 when you use either of these cards at Hilton hotels PLUS base Hilton points (10 points at most Hilton hotels) AND the 80% bonus.
-This means at most Hilton hotels, you will earn a whopping 30 Hilton points per $1 (10 base points + 80% bonus = 18 Hilton points + 12 Hilton points = 30 total Hilton points).
+In addition, you’ll earn 12 Hilton points per dollar when you use either of these cards at Hilton hotels PLUS base Hilton points (10 points at most Hilton hotels) and the 80% bonus.
+This means at most Hilton hotels, you will earn a whopping 30 Hilton points per dollar (10 base points + 80% bonus = 18 Hilton points + 12 Hilton points = 30 total Hilton points).
 With a value of 0.5 cents per Hilton point this is like getting 15 cents back per dollar, which is amazing!

 Pro Tip: Always charge everything to the room.
-Whenever you go to dinner at the hotel, grab a drink, buy a round of golf, or even buy a pack of gum from the gift shop, always ask if you can charge it to your room.
-Because these charges will earn you 10 to 20 points per $1 when paid for as part of your room charges.
+Whenever you go to dinner at the hotel, grab a drink, buy a round of golf or even buy a pack of gum from the gift shop, always ask if you can charge it to your room, because these charges will earn you 10 to 20 points per dollar when paid for as part of your room charges.
 Plus, you still earn the bonus points from your credit card on top of that.

 Hilton offers great value for its elite status members.
 Getting started is easy, and you immediately receive benefits with the lowest tier.